mattbellis/PHYS-3330/raw-content/lab2-raw.md

 ## Test your protoboard

 1. Your instructor will give your team a prototyping board to use.
-Write your team members names on it.
+Using the label printer in the lab, make a label with your group member's names and attach it to the bottom of your prototyping board .
 Your team will use the same board all semester.
 An incomplete experiment can be left on the board and finished later.
-Store the board on the shelf labeled for your section.
+Store the board on the shelfs labeled for your section.

-2. On the front panel, you will find:
+2. On the interface panel, you will find:

-   -   BNC cable jacks that carry electric signals between your circuit on the board and the function generator and oscilloscope
+   -   BNC cable jacks that carry electric signals between your circuit on the board and the function generator and oscilloscope.
-   -   Colored banana jacks to bring in DC power for transistors or chips from an external power supply
+   -   Colored banana jacks to bring in DC power for transistors or chips from an external power supply.
-   -   A precision 10 k$\Omega$ ten‑turn potentiometer
+   -   A precision 10 k$\Omega$ ten‑turn potentiometer with a fuse on the wiper (the fuse is a 125 mA Type 2AG measuring 5 mm x 15 mm if you need a replacement).
-   -   Several switches
+   -   Several switches.

-   A wire or component on the board might be broken, or might break during the semester.
-Dont worry -you will be able to repair the board as you go.
+   -   Screw terminals which will be used with jumper wires to bring power/signals from the interface panel to your breadboard.

+   <br>The components on the interface panel are pre-soldered to the screw terminals and a wiring diagram is printed on the panel.
+If you think there are any issues with your interface panel, please notify the [technical staff](/PHYS-3330/report-lab-issue).

 3. The breadboard contains arrays of holes, interconnected by buried conductors, into which components are plugged to build your circuit.
 In general, you can never be sure that any two contacts are really connected, or any wire is really continuous, unless you test it yourself, so get into the habit of testing things.